 Personal cell phone use and phone calls should be made while on break or lunch.
-If the clinical instructor/technologist feels that the student is excessively using their cell phone for things other than clocking in or communicating with an instructor, they will notify the clinical coordinator and the student will be sent home for the remainder of the day.
+If the clinical instructor/technologist observes that the student is using their cell phone, the first offense will be a written warning.
+For the second & all subsequent offenses, the student will be sent home for the remainder of the day, per semester.
 Those missed hours will go against the total missed hours allowed for the semester.
-In case of emergencies, the student may also be contacted at his or her assigned department.
+In case of emergencies, the student may also be contacted at his or her assigned clinical site.
+The clinical site contact information may be found in Blackboard and Trajecsys.